Frank Carpay: Other ventures

 Carpay developed his screenprinting business Frank Carpay Designs Limited and branched out into beach towels and beach wear printing onto white towelling.
 When a shipment of imported fabric was found to be faulty in the early 1970s the business was unable to survive, and he returned to design commissions.

 Personal life

 Frank Carpay died in 1985.
-In 2000 his wife donated an extensive collection of hisceramics, textiles, drawings and prints to the Hawke’s Bay Museum.
+In 2000 his wife donated an extensive collection of his ceramics, textiles, drawings and prints to the Hawke’s Bay Museum.